 What better way to spend your day than with your family, grabbing a few of Bistro Burgers, some fresh pastries, and heading over to Victoria Park?
 Take in the scenic view of Meyers Pier while you sit among the trees and enjoy your lunch.
 Be the next foodie and snap some Instagram-worthy pics featuring the delightful bites from The 116 Bistro.
 End your day by taking a walk out to the rock point and grabbing an awesome socially-distanced group shot to capture the fun you had at Victoria Park!

 A great option for the whole gang!
-Order ahead at the Trenton Delicatessen and enjoy a variety of sandwiches made with imported European meats and cheeses, breads, and toppings.
-Once you have your sandwich platter, head over to Bayshore Park where you can take in the scenic Bay of Quinte from the shores of Quinte West.
-With plenty of picnic areas to choose from and lots of wide open space, this is definitely the spot to be for a picnic in the park.
-Not only is it a great location, it’s also only a five-minute walk from the Deli!
+Order ahead at the Trenton Delicatessen and enjoy a variety of sandwiches made with imported European meats and cheeses, homemade breads and fresh toppings.
+Once you have your sandwich platter, head over to Centennial where you can take in the scenic Bay of Quinte from the shores of Quinte West.
+With plenty of shaded areas to choose from and lots of wide open space, this is definitely the spot to be for a picnic in the park.

 Proctor Park Conservation Area is a picture-perfect location for a picnic lunch.
 Bring your picnic blanket, relax, and fuel yourself with a flavourful lunch from Lola’s Cafe.
 To me, sharing (within your bubble, of course) makes everything taste better, so split a reuben sandwich and the Cobb salad.
 After lunch enjoy a hike on the 2.5-km trail that passes along amazing scenery.
 This is a great location to take in the fresh air and enjoy the changing colours of autumn.